Paying for graduate school is an investment in your future.

 How to Apply

 When completing the online graduate admissions application for the ACM program, be sure to answer the scholarship-related questions asking for a description of your financial situation and any unique circumstances that should be considered.
-Those who apply via a paper graduate admissions application or continuing ACM students newly eligible for the scholarship will need to submit this scholarship form to the Department of Mathematics and Statistics Graduate Program.
-Director.
+Those continuing ACM students, newly eligible for the scholarship, will need to submit this scholarship form.

 March 10 for the following academic year Fall and Winter awards.